epomatti/az-vm-ade/README.md

 # Azure VM Disk Encryption

-Azure Virtual Machine disk encryption implementations.

-This project will create 3 VMs with different encryption customizations:
+This project will create three VMs, each with a different encryption customization:

 - Customer-Managed Key (CMK-SSE)
 - Azure Disk Encryption (ADE)